Bookmark our site to easily return to stay updated on Shasta County politics!

 Clint Curtis, the appointed Shasta County Registrar of Voters, as seen here, is a voting member of the far-right secessionist movement, the New California State.

 This screenshot was taken from the New California State live feed of their election on July 12, 2025.
-In this picture, you can see Clint Curtis wearing a red shirt and Patty Plumb in an American flag top.
+In this picture, you can see Clint Curtis wearing a red shirt and Patty Plumb in an American flag top (A violation of United States Flag Code 4 U.S.C. § 8(d)

 VOTE HIM OUT!!